odwraca/nrf9160-dk-aws-fota-secure/README.md

 # AWS IoT Jobs - HTTPS Example Build
-This is a clone of the https://github.com/NordicPlayground/fw-nrfconnect-nrf to attempt an AWS IoT Job using HTTPS.
+This is a clone of the https://github.com/NordicPlayground/fw-nrfconnect-nrf to complete an AWS IoT Job using HTTPS.

 # nrf9160-dk-aws-fota-secure